boozallen/sdp-libraries/libraries/openshift/README.md

 ### Promoting Images

 It's often beneficial to build a container image once, and then promote that image through different application environments.
 This makes it possible to test the content of an image once in a lower environment, and remain confident that the results of those tests would be the same as an image is promoted.
 Promoting images also speeds up the CI/CD pipeline, as building a container image is often the most time-consuming part of the pipeline.

-By default, the `deploy_to()` step of the Openshift pipeline library will promote a container image if it can expect one to exist, which is when the most recent code change was a **merge** into the given code branch.
+By default, the `deploy_to()` step of the OpenShift pipeline library will promote a container image if it can expect one to exist, which is when the most recent code change was a **merge** into the given code branch.
 The image would be expected to be built from an earlier commit, or while there was an open PR.

 You can override this default for the entire pipeline by setting the `promote_previous_image` config setting to **false**.
 You can also choose whether or not to promote images for each application environment individually through the `promote_previous_image` application_environment setting.
 This app_env setting takes priority over the config setting.

 An example of these settings' usage:
 ```groovy
 application_environments{
   dev{